 - Stage 3: Analyze and optimize

-Whether you’re a B2B or B2C marketer, one thing’s for sure: You have struggled with lead generation.
-Both landscapes are increasingly competitive and it’s little wonder that 63% of marketing executives have rated lead generation as their biggest challenges in 2018.
+Whether you’re a B2B or B2C marketer, one thing’s for sure: you’ve probably struggled with lead generation.
+Both landscapes are increasingly competitive and it’s little wonder that 61% of marketers rate lead generation as one of their biggest challenges.

-But lead generation starts with traffic and this is what our first collection of tools will be taking care of.
+But lead generation starts with traffic and this is what our first collection of marketing technology tools will be taking care of.

-When it comes to driving qualified traffic to your site, AdWords is still the fastest way to get results.
-Not only are you targeting people who show a specific interest in what you’re selling, AdWords acts as a first point of contact for lead nurturing tactics like remarketing, email marketing and conversion optimization.
+When it comes to driving qualified traffic to your site, Google’s search, video, and display ads are still the fastest way to get results.
+Not only are you targeting people who show a specific interest in what you’re selling, Google’s ads act as a first point of contact for lead nurturing tactics like remarketing, email marketing, and conversion optimization.

 Demandbase enables companies to deliver personalized online ads to specific people at specific companies across the web while refining the message to try to convert them into customers.
 So let’s say Joe works for Pfizer.
-Well, by using Demandbase, Joe will served personalized ads for healthcare offerings, using pre-determined criteria, such as revenue, industry, and previous purchasing habits.
+By using Demandbase for digital marketing, Joe will be served personalized ads for healthcare offerings, using predetermined criteria, such as revenue, industry, and previous purchasing habits.
 Pretty neat, huh?

 WordPress – CMS

-Intercom’s blog is the growth engine that powers much of Intercom’s marketing and it in turn is powered by WordPress.
-In fact, WordPress powers over 32% of all the websites on the Internet.
-Yes – more than one in four websites that you visit are likely powered by WordPress. 😦
+Intercom’s blog is the growth engine that powers much of Intercom’s marketing, and it in turn is powered by WordPress.
+In fact, WordPress is the content management system (CMS) powering over 43% of all the websites on the Internet.
+Yes – more than one in four websites that you visit are likely powered by WordPress.

-WordPress lets users build everything from blogs to full-blown websites with 100s of themes to choose from.
+WordPress lets users build everything from blogs to full-blown websites with hundreds of themes to choose from.
 Better yet, WordPress makes building a website accessible to anyone – even people who aren’t developers.

 Ahrefs – SEO

-Want to drive a TON of organic traffic to your website?
+Want to drive boat loads of organic traffic to your website?
 Here’s a tried and tested formula:

 - Create an exceptional piece of content around that topic